18905107369/FIAR/README.md

 # FIAR
-This is the implementation of "Fusing functional information with dependence and directory for architecture recovering precisely"
+This is the implementation of "Fusing functional, dependency, and directory information for precise architecture recovery"

 ## Environment